 About Rural-Urban Continuum Codes

-Rural-Urban Continuum Codes were developed by the United States Department of Agriculture (USDA).
+Rural-Urban Continuum Codes were developed by the United States Department of Agriculture (USDA) using data from the Office of Management and Budget (OMB) and the U.S. Census Bureau.

 Rural-Urban Continuum Codes form a classification scheme that distinguishes metropolitan (metro) counties by the population size of their metro area, and nonmetropolitan (nonmetro) counties by degree of urbanization and adjacency to a metro area or areas.
 For more information from the USDA or to download the original data, go to their section on Rural-Urban Continuum Codes.